josephhess/josephhess.github.io/_posts/2013-07-21-Beaglebone-Black-LED-the-Hello-World-of-Devices.markdown

 This week though hanging out at the node.js hack-n-hangout time I took a bit to at least get to what I have heard is the "Hello, World" of devices, a blinking led.
 What's crazy is the browser-based terminal they have for this thing kept deleting or changing characters in any line I tried editing after the first save!

-Thanks to a very cool guy there named Ben who hooked me up with an LED/resistor combo he had I got to the light phase but blinking had to be put of since I would have to get going with a different terminal after so many attempts to at least save with the crazy messed up terminal program it came with.
+Thanks to a very cool guy there named Robert who hooked me up with an LED/resistor combo he had I got to the light phase but blinking had to be put of since I would have to get going with a different terminal after so many attempts to at least save with the crazy messed up terminal program it came with.

 I was still happy enough to take a video of the light working since I'm such a dork :)